-1. Visit during the off-season.
+1. Visit during the off season.

 During the off-season, you will find cheaper rates and less people.
 This is great when you’d prefer to backpack with your dog off-leash or if your dog gets really excited around other people and dogs.

 2. Have your dog carry his own gear.

 Give him something useful to do and have him carry his own food, water and toys.
-But I make sure not to put anything too valuable in the pack in case he runs away, rolls in something gross or decides to go swimming.
+But make sure not to put anything too valuable in the pack like your keys, phone or wallet in case your dog runs off, rolls in something gross or decides to go swimming!

 3. Bring extra dog treats.